What Is a Cohabitation Agreement?

 However, the best way to specify any intentions regarding the distribution of assets following one’s death is best dealt with by drawing up a will.

-Once a cohabitation agreement is in place, it should be reviewed at regular intervals, especially if there have been any significant life events such as the birth of a child.
+Once the agreement is in place, it should be reviewed at regular intervals, especially if there have been any significant life events such as the birth of a child.

 Questions About Getting a Divorce?